 (l) material changes and commitments, if any, affecting the financial position of the company which have occurred between the end of the financial year of the company to which the financial statements relate and the date of the report;

 (m) the conservation of energy, technology absorption, foreign exchange earnings, and outgo, in such manner, as may be prescribed;(n) a statement indicating the development and implementation of a risk management policy for the company including identification therein of elements of risk, if any, which in the opinion of the Board may threaten the existence of the company;

 (o) the details about the policy developed and implemented by the company on corporate social responsibility initiatives taken during the year;

-(p) in case of a listed company and every other public company having such paid-up share capital as may be prescribed, a statement indicating the manner in which formal annual evaluation has been made by the Board of its own performance and that of its committees and individual directors;
+(p) in the case of a listed company and every other public company having such paid-up share capital as may be prescribed, a statement indicating the manner in which formal annual evaluation has been made by the Board of its own performance and that of its committees and individual directors;

 (q) such other matters as may be prescribed.

-The Directors’ Responsibility Statement as hitherto provided in section 217(2AA) of the Companies Act, 1956 has two more paragraphs added to in section 134(5) of the Companies Act, 2013
+The Directors’ Responsibility Statement as hitherto provided in section 217(2AA) of the Companies Act, 1956 has two more paragraphs added to section 134(5) of the Companies Act, 2013